-When it comes to haircare, I’m sceptical when it comes to prices and brands.
+When it comes to hair care, I’m skeptical when it comes to prices and brands.

 Since my hair is non-temperamental, I experiment with both drugstore and luxury haircare.
-I hardly notice a difference in the health of hair which is why I’m always confused on what to re-purchase.
+I hardly notice a difference in the health of hair which is why I’m always confused about what to re-purchase.

 I only dislike haircare products if they make my hair greasy or if they give me blemishes near my hairline.